youkaicountry/startlocation/README.md

 /setstart - sets the start location to wherever the invoking user is standing.

-/gotostart - teleport to the start location
+/gotostart - teleport to the start location.

 /allongotostart - teleport all players online to the start location.

+/alloffgotostart - teleport all players offline to the start location.

+/allgotostart - teleport all players offline or online to the start location.

 In addition, if there is a valid start location then all NEW players will begin life at the start location.